Phil Alder Artist. Paintings.

 Born in 1951.
 A career in arts and as a practicing artist in west Wales.

-Illustrations in the gallery pages on this site show my work’s evolution.
+The vocabulary of my style has been developed over many years and so illustrations in the gallery pages on this site show my work’s evolution.
 I have shown examples of previous work as well as current practice.

 I would welcome site specific commissions for larger works and would do so in a four stage commissioning process.